Orford Sewerage Network Upgrade

 We are making significant improvements to the Charles Street Sewage Pump Station to positive outcomes for the environment.

-We have recently delivered a project to provide additional water surety to the township of Coles Bay.
+We are delivering a project to provide additional water surety to Coles Bay.

 This is a project in partnership with Glenorchy City Council and is the first step towards completion of the full vision outlined in the Council’s Master Plan.